tosimiadesoye/beecommerce/README.md

 ## Features

 * User & mobile friendly navigation
-* Mobile Responsiveness and useraccesssibity
+* Mobile Responsiveness and user accesssibity
 * A shop icon for users to click on a product type
 * Ability to pick product color, view and unview product desciption
 * The ability for Users to add a product to cart inc,rement, decrement and delete items in their cart